 At the core of our business is the desire to help generate positive change, both within our communities and further afield.

 All the current directors come from within the peace movement and have a desire to help other small groups and businesses in using technology in a positive and beneficial way.
 At the core of our business is the desire to help generate positive change, both within our communities and further afield.
-This is why we specialise in providing services to radical NGOs, campaign groups and other co-operators.
-We also happily supply services to small businesses whose work is compatible with our ethos.
+This is why we specialise in providing services to NGOs, campaign groups and other co-operators.
+We will also happily supply services to small businesses and for local authority projects, providing the work is compatible with our ethos.

 We operate an informal sliding scale of charges, based on clients' turnover and funding sources, with larger NGOs and commercial work contributing a greater proportion of fees than small and unfunded groups.
 This redistribution of wealth enables us to provide relatively cheap - and sometimes free - support to groups who would otherwise be unable to access such services.